Bronze Patination for Conservators Workshop

 Format

-The workshop will be held in person over three days in Los Angeles.
-Teaching materials will be available through an online learning platform before, during, and after the workshop.
+The workshop was held in person over three days in Los Angeles.
+Teaching materials were made available through an online learning platform before, during, and after the workshop.

 Instructors